eben0/upstay/README.md

 # UpStay home assigment

-This is Python Flask app that serves the Titanic api
+This is Python Flask app that serves the UpStay api

 ## Prerequisites
 1. Python3 (3.9+ is recommended)